TalEliyahu/Startup-AWS-IAM-Roles/README.md

 # IAM Roles for Startups

 ## Motivation

-Many startups are now setting up on AWS infrastructure, but it’s long before they figure out the importance of IAM’s role.
-To be fair, it’s of least importance initially, as the necessary time and energy are hard to justify.
-Rather, businesses should first focus on the product itself.
-But imagine if there was a hand holding the business owner, making the setup of IAM roles expedient and easy.
-After all, security is your priority at the outset.
-Let alone startups, even midsize and some large companies make this crucial mistake and accumulate large tech debt.
+Many startups are now using AWS infrastructure for their company, but being new to AWS, they are unaware of the importance of IAM ROLES.
+It's hard to remember the importance of your permissions structure when you're just starting out.
+Our goal is to provide the initial hand holding for the business owner with setting up IAM Roles with basic templates to expedite the process of moving you to AWS.
+After all, security is of utmost importance, especially starting out.
+Not starting with the right structure is going to cause accumulation of technical debt.

-This project focuses on creating a skeleton of IAM roles for startups, with the ability to get started with little or no modifications.
-The project focuses on multi-size startups:
+This project focuses on creating a skeleton of IAM roles for startups or any company moving to AWS.
+This provides the company with the ability to get started with little or no modifications.
+The project focuses on multi-size startup companies:

 - Small - 5 people
 - Midsize - ~12 people